jamie0707/IBM_DS_certificate/README.md

 Github didn't come in as handy but I managed it by watching some extra learning videos.
 I am now comfortable with Create a New Repositary, Clone a Repositary to Local Folder using local working directory on Terminal, Download Jupyter Notebook and upload it to the repository, and so on.

-This is such an amazing learning experience for someone who has no prior experience in the field.
+This is such an amazing learning experience for someone with no prior experience.
 I am looking forward to more future projects.